On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Introduction

 The goal of the present paper is to derive primary theoretical guarantees for NUTS.
-This constitutes a first stone in its analysis as far as we know.
+As far as we know, our results are the first to imply the convergence of NUTS.
 More precisely, our contributions are as follows.
 First, we present a general framework for dynamic HMC algorithms and prove a condition on their reversibility and invariance.
 The condition and its proof are transparent, yet general enough to encompass NUTS \cite{hoffman2014no, Betancourt}.
-Second, and the primary contribution of this work, we prove the irreducibility of the current Stan implementation of NUTS.
-Classical results depending on the regularity of the transition kernel \cite{mengersen1996rates, roberts1996geometric} and recent results for basic HMC \cite{Durmus2017-tf, livingstone2019geometric} do not apply directly.
-In particular, establishing classical regularity conditions for the transition kernel using a nonzero probability of an one-step transition is ruled out by the construction of NUTS, necessitating the use of global information of HMC trajectories.
-Our irreducibility results apply without any restrictions on the step size or maximum number of steps to the cases where $-\log \pi$ is real analytic with vanishing Hessian at infinity, and with extra conditions on the step size on less stringent regularity assumptions.\footnote{ Note that if $-\log \pi$ grows faster than quadratically in every direction, HMC and its dynamic variants fail to be geometrically ergodic due to the instability of the leapfrog integrator.
-See \Cref{sec:ergodicity-of-dynamic-hmc} for an extended discussion of the growth rates of potentials for which geometric ergodicity is possible. } The conditions that we consider highlight the regularity of the No-U-Turn stopping rule which is at the heart of the dynamic trajectory selection of NUTS.
-Third, we establish geometric ergodicity of NUTS under similar conditions that the ones considered in \cite{Durmus2017-tf} for HMC, without any additional smoothness assumptions on the potential $-\log \pi$.
-Finally, our considerations of HMC trajectories allow us to weaken the conditions on the stepsize proposed in \cite{Durmus2017-tf} to establish the ergodicity of basic HMC.
-More specifically, we remove any boundedness condition on the stepsize by assuming that $\pi$ is a perturbation of a Gaussian.
+Second, as the primary contribution of our work, we prove the irreducibility of the current Stan implementation of NUTS.
+Classical results depending on the regularity of the transition kernel \cite{mengersen1996rates, roberts1996exponential} and recent results for basic HMC \cite{Durmus2017-tf, livingstone2019geometric} do not apply directly.
+In particular, establishing classical regularity conditions for the transition kernel using a nonzero probability of an one-step transition is ruled out by the construction of NUTS, necessitating the use of global information on HMC trajectories.
+Our irreducibility results (\Cref{thm:ergodicity_compile}) apply without any restrictions on the step size or maximum number of steps to the cases where $-\log \pi$ is real analytic with vanishing Hessian at infinity, or alternatively with extra conditions on the step size under less stringent regularity assumptions.\footnote{ Note that if $-\log \pi$ grows faster than quadratically in every direction, HMC and its dynamic variants fail to be geometrically ergodic due to the instability of the leapfrog integrator.
+See \Cref{sec:ergodicity-of-dynamic-hmc} for an extended discussion of the growth rates of potentials for which geometric ergodicity is possible. } The conditions that we consider highlight the regularity of the No-U-Turn stopping rule which is at the heart of the dynamic trajectory selection of NUTS (see \Cref{hyp:3} in \Cref{ergodicity_section}).
+The technical challenges are further discussed at the end of \Cref{sec:ergodicity-of-dynamic-hmc}.